Tree stand safety you can trust and wear all day.

 READ MORE: OSHA – Personal Protective Equipment

-Suspension trauma also referred to as orthostatic intolerance, is a medical condition that occurs when a person is in motionless vertical suspension in a harness for an extended period, usually after a fall.
+Suspension trauma also referred to as orthostatic intolerance, is a medical condition that occurs when a person is in a motionless vertical position in a harness for an extended period, usually after a fall.
 This condition arises due to the body’s inability to circulate blood adequately when in an upright position, leading to a range of potentially life-threatening symptoms.

 As outlined by the National Institutes of Health’s PubMed Central, suspension trauma can result in decreased blood flow to the brain, causing light headedness, fainting, dizziness, and nausea.
 It can also lead to serious complications, including muscle damage, kidney failure, and cardiac arrest.